 - Size of tear: Your tear is large (more than 3 cm) and is surrounded by high-quality tissue.

 - Loss of function: You are experiencing weakness and loss of function.

 - Arthroscopic surgery: In a shoulder arthroscopy, your doctor will make a small incision in your shoulder and then use an arthroscope to fix the tear.
 Arthroscopic surgery is ideal because it has a shorter recovery time compared to other forms of surgery.
-In addition, studies show that arthroscopic rotator cuff repair has long-lasting outcomes with high patient satisfaction.
+In addition, studies show that arthroscopic rotator cuff repair has long-lasting positive outcomes with high rates of patient satisfaction.